fbpx

 #5 Hanging Uses Serious Core Strength

-#6 Hanging Can Decrease Shoulder Pain And May Help Many Chronic Shoulder Issues
+#6 Hanging Can Decrease Shoulder Pain, Improve Shoulder Mobility And May Help Many Chronic Shoulder Issues

 Modern shoulders can hurt!
 Osteoarthritis, shoulder impingement, frozen shoulder and rotator cuff tears are common issues that can be helped by a careful hanging program.

 There’s a short book that might interest you by Dr. John Kirsch that explains the anatomy and reasoning behind how hanging helps shoulder issues – you can read reviews right here.
-He gets a bit technical – I prefer to think of hanging loads being something our bodies have been missing for most of their lives.
+He gets a bit technical – I prefer to think of hanging loads being something our bodies have been missing for most of their lives – but no matter how you think about it, it seems like hanging can help decrease shoulder pain for many people.

 Just like you need to get Vitamin C so that your body works right, you also need Vitamin Hanging!